-Ang Lee parties like it’s 2012 with a 3-D actioner laid low by fugly high-frame-rate visuals and dumb plot machinations.
+Ang Lee parties like it’s 2012 with a 3D actioner laid low by fugly high-frame-rate visuals and daft plot machinations

-To be fair, pulling off complex action sequences in such unforgivingly high definition is a ballsy move—it’s much harder to hide the joins between what was captured in camera and what was added later.
-But as impressive as the action is—and a Smith-vs.-Smith motorcycle chase in Colombia is a superb sequence worthy of peak Bond—the high-definition format just doesn’t work.
+To be fair, pulling off complex action sequences in such unforgivingly high definition is a ballsy move – it’s much harder to hide the joins between what was captured in camera and what was added later.
+But as impressive as the action is – and the Smith-vs-Smith motorcycle chase in Colombia is a superb sequence worthy of peak Bond – the high-definition format just doesn’t work.

-A globetrotting, espionage-flavored action movie should feel exotic and exciting, not like you’re watching a corporate video shot in a Travelodge.
+A globetrotting, espionage-flavoured action movie should feel exotic and exciting.
+Not like you’re watching a corporate video shot in a Travelodge.
 But that’s what a high frame rate does.
-It strips away the glamour, the reassuringly gauzy fantasy, and leaves you with sheer visual mundanity.
+It strips away the glamour, the reassuringly gauzy fantasy, and leaves us with sheer visual mundanity.
 You may as well be watching this on a motion-smoothed TV.

 Cast and crew